MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/import-process/customize-process.md

 Your ProcessTemplate.xml file must conform to the syntax and rules described in [ProcessTemplate XML element reference](../../../../reference/process-templates/process-template-xml-elements-reference.md).
 Also, it must meet the following conditions:

-* Limits the number of defined WITs to 64.
+* Limits the number of defined WITs to 64
-* Contains only one Categories.xml definition file.
+* Contains only one Categories.xml definition file
-* Contains only one ProcessConfiguration.xml definition file.
+* Contains only one ProcessConfiguration.xml definition file
-* Uses unique friendly names across all fields and WIT definitions.
+* Uses unique friendly names across all fields and WIT definitions

 Also, your process must pass the following validation checks: